JasonBock/BlazingTheWeb/README.md

 # Blazing the Web - Building Web Applications in C#
 This repository contains the demo code used in the presentation.
+Note that the component testing project (`Microsoft.AspNetCore.Components.Testing`) can be found [here](https://github.com/SteveSandersonMS/BlazorUnitTestingPrototype).